biovis-report/biovis-report/README.md

 >
 > Date: 2018-12-13

-# Choppy-report for Scientifically Interactive Report
+# Biovis-report for Scientifically Interactive Report

 [中文文档](http://docs.3steps.cn)

 ## Introduction

-Choppy-report is a fast, simple and downright gorgeous interactive report generator that's geared towards building scientific report.
+Biovis-report is a fast, simple and downright gorgeous interactive report generator that's geared towards building scientific report.
 Report source files are written in Markdown, and configured with a single TOML configuration file.

 ## Dependencies

-Choppy requires Python 3+ to be loaded in your environment in order for full functionality to work.
+BioVis requires Python 3+ to be loaded in your environment in order for full functionality to work.

 ## Installation

 ```
 virtualenv .env
 source .env/bin/activate
-pip install choppy-report
+pip install biovis-report

 # If you want to use a plugin, just need to install it as below.
 conda install plugin_name

 # Activate bash auto-complete
 activate-global-python-argcomplete
-eval "$(register-python-argcomplete choppy-report)"
+eval "$(register-python-argcomplete biovis-report)"
 ```

 ## Usage

-Below is choppy-report's basic help text.
-Choppy-report expects one of three usage modes to be indicated as it's first argument: report, manplugin, or plugins.
+Below is biovis-report's basic help text.
+Biovis-report expects one of three usage modes to be indicated as it's first argument: report, manplugin, or plugins.

 ```
-usage: choppy-report <positional argument> [<args>]
+usage: biovis-report <positional argument> [<args>]

 Description: A tool for generating a scientifically interactive report.